Shradha97/SELabTool/README.md

 ### Current Status:

 The tools take a repository name (example - korolvs/snake_nn) and checks the merged pull request and calculates the cyclomatic complexity as well as other details about each function and displays it.
+Also, for each of the original file/pull request, the varaition of the CC is displayed graphically.

 ### Repository Structure: